25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ReactDOM.render(<Welcome name="Mort" />, document.getElementById("root"));
 ```

-- In cases where parent element such as `div` tag are unnecessary, React (16.2+) provides an inbuilt element called `React.Fragment` which mimics the behavior of a wrapper without actually creating a new tag:
+- In cases where parent element such as `div` tag are unnecessary, React (16.2+) provides an inbuilt element called `React.Fragment` which mimics the behaviour of a wrapper without actually creating a new tag:

 ```jsx
 function Welcome({ name }) {